MicrosoftDocs/power-automate-docs/articles/web-api.md

 ---
-title: Flows are now stored in Common Data Service and use the rich Web API
+title: Flows are now stored in Dataverse and use the rich Web API
-description: Flows are now stored in Common Data Service and use the rich Web API.
+description: Flows are now stored in Dataverse and use the rich Web API.
 author: msftman
 ms.reviewer: deonhe
 ms.date: 07/28/2020